kadhak/Spread-of-COVID-19/README.md

 γ:the mean recovery/death rate(1/γ the mean infective period).

-I have used optimize.curve_fit() function to derive β,σ and γ parameter from the real data.I have used data since 2nd march till 14th April as since then the number of infected cases started to rise.
+I have used optimize.curve_fit() function to derive β,σ and γ parameter from the real data.I have used data since 2nd march till 26th April as since then the number of infected cases started to rise.

-R_0=1.026 .Using these parameters and solving above equation we can do prediction.
+R_0 changed from 1.026 to 1.006 .Using these parameters and solving above equation we can do prediction.

 ![Image description](https://github.com/kadhak/Spread-of-COVID-19/blob/master/Fitting%20SEIR%20curve.PNG)

 References:
 1. https://www.idmod.org/docs/hiv/model-seir.html#seir-without-vital-dynamics.
 2. https://www.kaggle.com/super13579/covid-19-global-forecast-seir-visualize.
-3